Some links in this post may be affiliate links

 Goeppertia bachemiana is related to the Marantas, Ctenanthe and Stromanthe which are collectively called Prayer Plants in reference to their curious characteristic of closing their leaves at night.

-Calathea bachemiana like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
+No. Calathea bachemiana like other Calathea Plants is non-toxic to both humans and pets as indicated by ASPCA.
 It is safe to grow indoors.

 If you would like to add these spectacular plants to your collection, you can get them online from Etsy (Link to Etsy).

-Goeppertia bachemiana requires regular pruning to keep it neat and minimize pest and disease infestations.
+Goeppertia bachemiana care requires regular pruning to keep it neat and minimize pest and disease infestations.
 Repotting is only needed when the plant becomes pot-bound.
 Keep reading fore more on the growing conditions and how to provide them.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
-To reduce fungal infestations like leaf spot diseases, avoid wetting the foliage during watering or water from the bottom instead.
+Ensure the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to root-rot and eventual death of the plant.

 Calathea bachemiana grows best in medium indirect light.
 Avoid too bright light as it will cause the leaf colour to fade.
 Keep it away from direct sunlight as it can cause sunburn on the beautiful leaves.